e-alfred/flowupload/README.md

 -----------
 Large File Uploader to upload files and folders* with unlimited size.
 It uses Angular File Upload (https://github.com/flowjs/ng-flow) for handling.

-Early alpha state, not approved for security
+Early alpha state, not approved for security.
+This app does not support server side encryption at the moment.

 *) Folder upload only works in Chrome browser